sandipanpaul21/Machine-Learning-in-Python-Code/README.md

 ### 06 Regression Assumption
 * With Boston Dataset, all 5 regression assumptions checked (Why, What and How)
-* 1. Linearity between Target & Features, 2.
-Normality of Error Term, 3.
-Multicollinearity among Predictors, 4.
-Autocorrelation among Error Term and 5.
-Homoscedasticity
+  1. Linearity between Target & Features
+  2. Normality of Error Term
+  3. Multicollinearity among Predictors
+  4. Autocorrelation among Error Term
+  5. Homoscedasticity